 Classic Margherita – Tomato, fior di latte (mozzarella), basil, parmesan and e.v olive oil

 If the queue on the outside equates to the quality of the food on the inside, then Rudy’s must be doing something right.
 Perhaps the most authentic pizzeria on this list and likely the busiest, you might have a little wait before you can get your hands on their famous dough, but it’s worth it.
-Opened just over a year ago with the aim to bring world class pizza to Ancoats, they’ve already built themselves a loyal following right across Manchester.
-When it comes to choose why not keep things simple, Italian food is all about letting quality ingredients shine, so go for the margherita with tomato, mozzarella, basil and a few shavings of parmesan.
+Opened a couple of years ago with the aim to bring world class pizza to Ancoats, they’ve already built themselves a loyal following right across Manchester and managed to expand further with a site on Peter Street.

 9 Cotton St, Manchester M4 5BF

 File this under “I’ll try anything once… and then probably come back for more,” anywhere peddling pizzas with chips and gravy on them is crazy enough to find a place in most Mancunians hearts.
-Unfortunately that particular delicacy is no longer on the menu, but there’s plenty more madcap creations to explore, not to mention the city’s largest selection of tequilas and mezcals, what could possibly go wrong?
-The only thing for it is to go full on Mexican, get a jug of margaritas and share ‘The Gringo’ topped with pulled pork, jalopenos and tortilla chips.
+Unfortunately, that particular delicacy is no longer on the menu, but there’s plenty more madcap creations to explore, not to mention the city’s largest selection of tequilas and mezcals, what could possibly go wrong?

 55–57 Bridge St, Manchester M3 3BQ